scrapinghub/python-scrapinghub/docs/client/overview.rst

     >>> foo_store.count()
     0

-Collections are available on project level only.
+Collections are available at project level only.

+.. _in the official docs: https://doc.scrapinghub.com/api/collections.html

 Frontiers